fabi321/train_control_protocol/README.md

 ## Architecture

 It shares a lot of similarities with TCP/IP.
 Namely there are Switches and Routers, that switch or route messages.
-Messages are built out of one state channel and one value channel.
+Messages are built out of one message type channel and one value channel.

 ## Message types